Paul O'Grady: Early life

-Childhood: 1955–1971
+1955–1971: Childhood

 O'Grady was born on 14 June 1955 at St. Catherine's Hospital in the Tranmere area of Birkenhead, Cheshire (now Merseyside).
 His father, Patrick "Paddy" Grady (1912–1973), was Irish and had grown up in Ballincurry, County Roscommon, before moving to England in 1936 and settling in the working-class area of Birkenhead.
 His name was changed from "Grady" to "O'Grady" in a paperwork mistake when he joined the Royal Air Force, and he kept the new name.
 Patrick married Mary "Molly" Savage (1916–1988), who was born in England to Irish immigrants from County Louth.
 Paul was their third child; his birth came over a decade after those of brother Brendan (born 1941) and sister Sheila (born 1944).

 O'Grady spent his early life at the family's rented home at 23 Holly Grove in Higher Tranmere.
 He later said, "When I look back on my childhood I have no bad memories.
 Our family was loving and full of affection.
 I never knew what divorce was until I moved to London.
 I was an indulged child and completely protected from anything bad."
 Attending St. Joseph's Catholic Primary School, O'Grady excelled in all subjects except mathematics.
 Hoping that he had a good future ahead of him, his parents budgeted to send him to a private school, the Catholic-run Redcourt, but his grades dropped.
-Failing the eleven plus exam, he was unable to enter a grammar school so attended the Blessed Edmund Campion R.C.
+Failing the eleven plus exam, he was unable to enter a grammar school so attended the Blessed Edward Campion R.C.
 Secondary Modern and the Corpus Christi High School.
 It was at the school that O'Grady experienced his first homosexual encounter, enjoying a brief romance with another boy, although he still assumed he was heterosexual.

 A fan of the popular television series The Avengers and Batman, O'Grady was enrolled in the Cub Scouts by his mother, but he hated it, leaving after a month.
 An altar boy at a local Catholic church, he was dismissed after laughing during a funeral service.
-He then joined the Marine Cadet Section of the Sea Cadet Corps, later commenting that he was following in the footsteps of his childhood hero, the cartoon Popeye.
+He then joined the Marine Cadet Section of the Sea Cadet Corps, later commenting that he was following in the footsteps of his childhood hero, the cartoon character Popeye.
 He enjoyed the cadets, and at the advice of his captain joined the Boys' Amateur Boxing Club, developing a lifelong love of the sport.
 Playing truant from school, he got into trouble with his parents, and subsequently with the police after burgling a house with three friends.
 O'Grady's first job was a paper round that he kept for a week, and through this and other jobs, he saved up to afford Mod clothes, for a time becoming a suedehead.